maize-tech/laravel-searchable/README.md

 ## Usage

-To use the package, add the `HFarm\Searchable\HasSearch` trait to all models you want to make searchable.
+To use the package, add the `HFarm\Searchable\HasSearch` trait to each model you want to make searchable.

-Once done, you can implement the `getSearchableAttributes` abstract method and return the list of attributes or relationships' attributes you want to search for.
+Once done, you can implement the `getSearchableAttributes` abstract method by returning the list of attributes (or relationships' attributes) you want to search for.

 You can also define the weight of each searchable attribute.
 If no weight is specified then `default_match_weight` will be taken from `config/searchable.php`.